 Real Estate Market

-In fact, that inventory of available homes represents just 1.3 months of supply, meaning that the housing market in Huntsville strongly favors sellers.
-The National Association of Realtors (NAR) notes that a six month supply of homes indicates a relatively balanced market, while any supply less than six months tends to push prices up more rapidly.
+This means that the housing market in Huntsville strongly favors sellers.
+As the National Association of Realtors (NAR) notes, a six month supply of homes indicates a relatively balanced market, while any supply less than six months tends to push prices up more rapidly.

 Key Market Stats:

-- Square foot listing price in Huntsville is $111 vs. $109 per square foot in the Huntsville metropolitan area.
+- Square foot listing price of a home in Huntsville is $116.

-- Home values in Huntsville increased by 8.9% last year and by more than 27% since May 2013 based on the Zillow Home Value Index.
+- Homes values in Huntsville increased by 15.9% over the past year, based on the Zillow Home Value Index (as of October 2020).

 Attractive Renters’ Market